husudosu/yamakanban/README.md

 -   [ ] Refactor code both on backend and frontend.
 Create API documentation.
 -   [ ] Come up with a project name. **SERIOUSLY THIS IS THE HARDEST PART FOR ME.**
         And of course fix all the bugs :-)

-# Known issues

-You could help with these bugs if you'd like to contribute to this project.

--   [ ] When you create a checklist on a card and add a single item into the list it creates duplicate entry.
-If you close and reopen the card, the issue is gone.
-Don't know what's going on.
-Store commit runs only once pushing into the array running only once as should be, but still get duplication.

 # Screenshots